 Is your rabbit spayed or neutered?

-The biggest factor that would cause me to advise against getting a second rabbit is if your rabbit is not spayed or neutered.
+The biggest factor that would cause me to advise against getting a second rabbit is if your rabbit is not spayed (females) or neutered (males).
 Of course, we want to avoid adding to the overpopulation of unwanted baby bunnies.
 Unaltered rabbits are also much more difficult to bond with each other.
 They have much stronger territorial instincts that make bonding almost impossible.

 There are a number of other reasons why it is best to get your rabbit fixed.
 It can prevent aggressive behaviors and urine spraying in rabbits.
 Neutering also prevents a number of serious health conditions that rabbits are likely to suffer from as they get older.